-Prior to his government experience, Bensman worked on staff for The Dallas Morning News, CBS, and Hearst Newspapers, covering the FBI, federal law enforcement and serving on investigative teams.
-He reported extensively on national security issues after 9/11 and worked from more than 25 countries in Latin America, the Middle East, and Africa.
-As an investigative special projects reporter in Texas, he authored long-form public service stories with emphases on border security related to illegal immigration and Mexico’s drug war.
-His reporting on human smuggling from Muslim-majority countries, Mexico’s drug war, and cross-border gun smuggling to cartels earned two National Press Club awards (2008 and 2009), an Inter-American Press Association award, and two Texas Institute of Letters awards recognizing Bensman’s border coverage for high excellence in newspaper reporting.
-His reporting spurred numerous federal investigations, indictments and convictions.
+Prior to his government service, Bensman worked for 23 years as a reporter, on staff for The Dallas Morning News, CBS, and Hearst Newspapers and as a foreign correspondent in more than 30 countries.
+After 9/11, he began to specialize in national security and served on investigative teams, authoring long-form stories with emphases on homeland security, counterterrorism, the southern U.S. border, and Mexico’s drug wars.
+His reporting on migration from Islamic countries and cross-border gun smuggling to cartels earned two National Press Club awards (2008 and 2009), an Inter-American Press Association award, and two Texas Institute of Letters awards.
+His reporting on corruption also earned reporting plaudits after spurring numerous federal investigations, indictments and convictions.

 During the early 1990s, he reported on the Gulf War, to include scud missile attacks and refugee issues, from Israel, Egypt and Jordan.
-He went on to cover Eastern Europe from Prague, to include armed conflict in Moldova, and then went on to spend nearly a year covering warfare in Bosnia and Croatia.
-He he provided frequent dispatches from the siege of Sarajevo during active hostilities.
+He went on to cover Eastern Europe from Prague, to include armed conflict in Moldova, and spent a year covering warfare in Bosnia, where he provided frequent dispatches from the siege of Sarajevo at the height of hostilities.

-Bensman holds two master’s degrees, one an M.A. in Security Studies from the Naval Postgraduate School, Center for Homeland Defense and Security (2015, Outstanding Thesis designee).
+Bensman holds an M.A. in Security Studies from the Naval Postgraduate School, Center for Homeland Defense and Security (2015, Outstanding Thesis designee).
 He also holds an M.A. in Journalism from the University of Missouri School of Journalism (2009).
-He holds an undergraduate degree in journalism from Northern Arizona University.
+He holds an undergraduate degree in journalism (with honors) from Northern Arizona University.
 In 2017, he completed a 350-hour State of Texas Command College leadership program sponsored by the Texas Department of Public Safety.